nf-core/rnavar/docs/usage.md

 ## Variant annotation

-The annotation of variants is performed using snpEff and VEP.
-The parameter to use is `--tools snpeff` or `--tools vep`.
+The annotation of variants is performed using snpEff, VEP and BCFtools annotate.
+The parameter to use is `--tools snpeff`, `--tools vep` or `--tools bcfann`.
 You can even run both snpEff and VEP using `--tools merge`, in this case the output VCF file will have both snpEff and VEP annotations combined.

 You can skip the variant annotation step using `--skip_variantannotation` parameter or without passing `--tools` options.